Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Estimators

 We can rewrite this to aid in the interpretation of $\bm{\beta}_k$ as follows:

 Thus, $\beta^j_{kl}-\beta^j_{kf}$ is the AMCE going from level $f$ to level $l$ of factor $j$ on the logit probability of $Y_i=1$ scale.

 Let $\bm{t}$ be some combination of the $J$ factors, where $\bm{t}_j$ is the $j$th factor's level and $\bm{t}_{-j}$ is the levels for all factors except $j$.
-This allows us to easily write, taking expectation over units in cluster $k$,
+This allows us to easily write, taking expectation over units in group $k$,

 where $T_{ij} = l$ indicates for unit $i$ forcing factor $j$ to be assigned level $l$ and $\bT_{i,-j} = \bm{t}_{-j}$ indicates forcing the assignment on all factors except for $j$ to be assigned levels as in $\bm{t}_{-j}$.